bferster/walkthru/README.md

-# walkthru
+# WALK|THRU

-WALK |THRU is an adaptive web-based tool to help instructors create procedural learning sessions that take advantage of the start of the art web technologies that allow for a richer range of scaffolding a learner through a given process beyond simple text and images.
-These include audio narration, video, screencasts, simple animations, and live control of web applications.The learner can interact with the process by trying each step out themselves, getting feedback and hints along the way to scaffold learning.
+WALK|THRU is an adaptive web-based tool to help instructors create procedural learning sessions that take advantage of the start of the art web technologies that allow for a richer range of scaffolding a learner through a given process beyond simple text and images.
+These include audio narration, video, screencasts, simple animations, and live control of web applications.
+The learner can interact with the process by trying each step out themselves, getting feedback and hints along the way to scaffold learning.

 The instructor writes a lesson as a series of steps, which are stored in their Google Docs account.
 These steps provide the heartbeat to the instruction to which all the elements keep in time to: narration, steps of a worked example, hints, examples, images, animations, etc. The learner controls the progress with a timeline and can effortlessly move through the steps in the lesson.